 Moderator of the Orthodox Holy Family Committee in preparation for the celebrations of the year 2000.

 The following are excerpts from select chapters of “Jesus in Egypt: Discovering the Secrets of Christ’s Childhood Years.”
-This is only a taste of this fascinating book, which can be purchased by clicking the “Add to Cart” button on the right of the screen.
+This is only a taste of this fascinating book, which can be purchased by clicking the “Purchase” above.
 Perform a good deed yourself by ordering “Jesus in Egypt” now!
 A portion of each book purchased through this website will go to help the poor in Egypt.

 The Secret Stories of Jesus